Chibuzorn/Disease-Risk-Analysis-with-Machine-Learning/README.md

 # Disease-Risk-Analysis-with-Machine-Learning

 ## Project Overview
-This project aims to enhance disease risk prediction using a comprehensive dataset of 4,250 healthcare records.
+This project aims to enhance disease risk prediction using a comprehensive dataset.
 The dataset includes clinical, demographic, and medication data.
 Various data mining and machine learning techniques were employed to develop robust predictive models.

 ## Table of Contents
 - [Introduction](#introduction)